agusroig/PacMan-Exercise/README.md

 ## :dart: About ##

 This project was made for MITxPro web developer certification.
-This is a pacman animation that goes from left to right opening and shuting his mouth, and turns around when it hits the right or left edge of the window./
+This is a pacman animation that goes from left to right opening and shuting his mouth, and turns around when it hits the right or left edge of the window.

 [live project](https://agusroig.github.io/PacMen-Exercise/)

 ## :sparkles: Features ##

-:heavy_check_mark: Animated Pacman/
+:heavy_check_mark: Animated Pacman

-:heavy_check_mark: Open and shut his mouth/
+:heavy_check_mark: Open and shut his mouth

 :heavy_check_mark: Turns around when hitting edges

 ## :rocket: Technologies ##